Architecture

 A typical exchange looks like this:

-operator → scout send "@codex review the auth module"
+operator → scout send --to codex "review the auth module"

 broker → codex session (deliver message via SSE)